nkolban/esp32-snippets/networking/bootwifi/README.md

 * Component configuration options including:
   - Network SSID to use when being an access point.
   - Network password to use when being an access point (if any).

+##Design and implementation notes
+The parameters for Bootwifi are stored in Non-Volatile Storage (NVS).
+The name space in NVS is "bootwifi".
+The keys are:

+* version - The version of the protocol.
+* connectionInfo - The details for connection.

+The form shown to the end user sends back a response as an HTTP POST to "/ssidSelected". which contains the following form fields:

+* ssid
+* password
+* ip
+* gw
+* netmask